Nicholas Apáti: Archbishop of Esztergom

-The archbishop participated in the military campaign against Tvrtko, when Louis invaded Bosnia from two directions in the spring of 1363.
-An army under the command of Palatine Nicholas Kont and Archbishop Nicholas Apáti laid siege to Srebrenica, but the fortress did not surrender.
+The archbishop participated in the military campaign against Tvrtko when Louis invaded Bosnia from two directions in the spring of 1363.
+An army under the command of Palatine Nicholas Kont and Archbishop Nicholas Apáti laid siege to Srebrenik in northern Bosnia, but the fortress did not surrender.
 Apáti took the royal seal to his military camp, which was stolen during the siege by his servants and sold it to a goldsmith, who resided in Beszterce (present-day Bistrița, Romania).
-A new seal was made and all Louis's former charters were to be confirmed with the new seal, which was guarded by Apáti too.
-The army under Louis's personal command besieged Sokolac in July, but could not capture it.
+A new seal was made, and all Louis's former charters were to be confirmed with the new seal, which was guarded by Apáti, too.
+The army under Louis's personal command besieged Sokolac on Pliva in July, but could not capture it.
 Hungarian troops returned to Hungary in the same month.

-Meanwhile, Pope Urban V proclaimed a crusade against the Muslim powers of the Mediterraneum upon Peter I of Cyprus's request on 31 March 1363.
+Meanwhile, Pope Urban V proclaimed a crusade against the Muslim powers of the Mediterranean upon Peter I of Cyprus's request on 31 March 1363.
 He levied a three-year tithe on the church revenues in Hungary and asked Louis to support the papal officials to collect the tax.
 However, Louis I and Palatine Kont made every effort to hinder the activities of the papal tax collectors, stating that he needed resources to cover the costs of his future wars against the infidels and the pope's enemies in Italy.
 Therefore, Pope Urban urged Apáti to overpersuade his king to withdraw his decision and support the crusade.
-Apáti was not enthusiastic and tried to prolong the execution of the command, therefore the Holy See expressed its displeasure towards him.
-Nicholas Apáti died in the period between 20 November and 2 December 1266.
+Apáti was not enthusiastic and tried to prolong the execution of the command; therefore, the Holy See expressed its displeasure towards him.
+Nicholas Apáti died between 20 November and 2 December 1266.